wilschmidtt/MMA-Winner-Predicting-Artificial-Neural-Network/README.md

 ### Prerequisites
 * Anaconda (Python 3.7 Version)
   - [Anaconda Instillation Instructions](https://docs.anaconda.com/anaconda/install/)
-  - Using Anaconda is optional, I simply chose to use it for the Spyder environment that is included
+  - Using Anaconda is optional, I simply chose to use this distribution for the Spyder environment that is included

 ### Packages to Install
 * pandas - software library for data manipulation and analysis